 Thoroughly coat the bottom of a rimmed baking sheet with the confectioners' sugar.

 Combine the baking soda and ¼ cup of the citric acid in a small bowl, and mix gently to combine.
 Set aside.

-Clip your candy thermometer to the side of a large, heavy-bottomed saucepan, or have your instant-read thermometer at the ready.
+Clip your candy thermometer to the side of a large, heavy-bottomed saucepan, or have your instant-read thermometer ready.
 Place the sugar, honey and water in the pan.
 Stir to combine.
 Place the mixture over medium heat.